vmallet/ida-plugins/README.md

 * [HrDevHelper](https://github.com/patois/HRDevHelper): HexRays decompiler plugin that visualizes the ctree of decompiled functions using IDA's graph engine.<br>
 _Updated: 2021 11 04 &nbsp;&nbsp; Language: Python_

 * [Hyara](https://github.com/hyuunnn/Hyara): A plugin to create pattern-matching rules.
-It helps creating rules for the YARA pattern-matching tool direcly in IDA.
+It helps creating rules for the YARA pattern-matching tool directly in IDA.
 It includes a simple detection of relocatable bytes in x86 opcodes for improved matching.
 It also provides a checker feature for testing the rules on the loaded binary.<br>
 _Updated: 2022 06 29 &nbsp;&nbsp; Language: Python_

 * [IBT](https://github.com/pwnslinger/IBT): IDA Pro Back Tracer - Initial project toward automatic customized protocols structure extraction.<br>